jamaps/notes/2019/intro_to_QGIS/md/index.md

 GIS is often thought of as more than just a tool or piece of software.
 It can refer to all aspects of managing and analyzing digital spatially referenced data.

-The following provides a brief overview of GIS followed by two short tutorials for getting started with GIS.
+The following provides a brief overview of GIS followed by two short tutorials for getting started with GIS, using [QGIS](https://www.qgis.org/en/site/), a free and open source desktop GIS software.
 The first tutorial uses data from the 1854 cholera outbreak in London.
 The second analyzes demographic data from the Canadian census as well as public transit data for Toronto.

 ---